meteor-useraccounts/core/README.md

 * new_password
 * new_password_again

-Any other name will be interpreted as an additional sign up field.
+Any other id will be interpreted as an additional sign up field.
 In case aspecial field is not explicitely added, it will be automatically inserted at initialization time (with appropriate default properties).

 #### Add a field